 Department: IU Northwest School of Business & Economics

-The IU Northwest School of Business & Economics employs 16 full-time faculty and its programs are fully accredited by the AACSB (The Association to Advance Collegiate Schools of Business International).
+The IU Northwest School of Business & Economics employs 17 full-time faculty and its programs are fully accredited by the AACSB (Association to Advance Collegiate Schools of Business International).
 Faculty are very engaged in teaching and research that is applied, basic, or pedagogic.
 Faculty also support the economic development of the region by engaging in mutually beneficial collaborations with local organizations and community members.

-Indiana University Northwest is a student-centered campus.
+Teaching: Indiana University Northwest is a student-centered campus.
 Teaching is the primary mission of the campus, supported by research and service.
-The expected teaching load is 12 credit hours per semester in finance and related areas at both the undergraduate and graduate levels.
+The expected teaching load is 12 credit hours per semester in accounting and related areas at both the undergraduate level, and at the graduate level if the successful candidate holds a doctorate in Accounting.
 Teaching responsibilities may include face-to-face and online formats, evenings, and some Saturdays.
-Additional opportunities for summer teaching may be also available.
+Additional opportunities for summer teaching may be available in accordance with programmatic need.
 Teaching expectations include course and syllabus preparation, textbook selection, participation in assessment of student learning, working collaboratively with peers on curriculum improvement, and incorporation of high impact teaching strategies that actively engage students.
 Faculty are expected to encourage student development and participate in activities that extend beyond the classroom such as mentoring, oversight of student clubs, honor societies, etc.

-An earned doctorate in Finance or related field from an accredited institution by August 1, 2019.
+An earned Masters degree in Accounting, Finance or related field from an accredited institution;

 Department Contact for Questions:

 Questions regarding the position or application process can be directed to Rajan Selladurai, Chair of the Search and Screen Committee, Indiana University Northwest, 3400 Broadway, Gary, IN 46408, firstname.lastname@example.org.

 OAA #: NW-05-1920